PlumpMath/Cog-World/README.md

-Toontown-Central
+Cog-World
 ================

-Remake of Toontown Central from Disney's Toontown Online with Panda3D 1.8.1
+Remake of Cog-World from Disney's Toontown Online with Panda3D 1.8.1

-Version: 1.0.0 Beta
+Version: 1.0.0